jxmesw1/jxmesw1/README.md

 <h4>My projects</h4>
 My very first project was <a href="https://trainslive.uk">TrainsLive</a>.
 It was released on 1st January 2022 after a year in development - and I still work on it today.
 In fact, I have many exciting plans for the website - if you want to know more check out <a href="https://twitter.com/TrainsLive_">TrainsLive's Twitter</a>

-<h4>Capybara Dev Co</h4>
+<h4>Capybara Dev Co (coming soon!!)</h4>
-In the near future, I would love to start a website development business.
-My plan is to introuce <strong>Capybara Dev Co</strong> in 2024 and work with clients to build modern yet unique websites at an affordable price.
+I am the founder of Capybara Dev Co.
+We work with clients to build modern yet unique websites at an affordable price.
+No project is too big or small, and with our Price Guarantee, what's not to love?!

 <h4>Let's talk!</h4>
 If you want to get in touch, you can do so by sending me an email: james@trainslive.uk.